PHBS/RM-QF/files/quant_topics.md

 * VIX index in Cyprocurrency: Alexander, C., Imeraj, A., 2019.
 The Crypto Investor Fear Gauge and the Bitcoin Variance Risk Premium (SSRN Scholarly Paper No. ID 3383734).
 Social Science Research Network, Rochester, NY.

 ## Financial Machine Learning:
-* Currently focus is in asset pricing (return prediction)
+* Current focus is in asset pricing (return prediction)
 * You may often need massive data + computation power
 * Often there are room for simple but good idea.
 Replace linear regression with other ML methods?
 * Software tool is readily avilable (sklearn, tensorflow, etc)